dewan-ahmed/java-springboot-mama-khichuri/README.md

 ## Application Properties

-To use H2 database and JPA, we need to specify the following properties in the `application.properties` file:
+To use H2 database and JPA, we need to specify the following properties in the `src/main/resources/application.properties` file:

 ```properties
 spring.datasource.url=jdbc:h2:mem:testdb